Desert Fathers: In arts

-Painting (with Sassetta, Paolo Uccello in The Tebaid, Hieronymus Bosch in the Triptych of the Temptation of St. Anthony, and Mathis Grünewald in the Isenheim Altarpiece, to mention only the most famous), literature (with Gustave Flaubert, Anatole France in Le Jongleur de Notre Dame, and Luca Desiato), music (with Paul Hindemith and Ottorino Respighi) have been inspired by their lives, sometimes capturing only the picturesque or folkloristic aspects: the temptations, the little devils, the little monsters that populate the delightful little paintings of apothegms.
+Painting (with Sassetta, Paolo Uccello in The Tebaid, Hieronymus Bosch in the Triptych of the Temptation of St. Anthony, and Mathis Grünewald in the Isenheim Altarpiece, to mention only the most famous), literature (with Gustave Flaubert, Anatole France in Le Jongleur de Notre Dame, and Luca Desiato), music (with Paul Hindemith and Ottorino Respighi) have been inspired by their lives, sometimes capturing only the picturesque or folkloristic aspects: the temptations, the little devils, the little monsters that populate the paintings of apothegms.